 I met Janel (Dons 2nd cousin) while living with them.
 We started a long distance relationship by snail mail since she lived in Arkansas.
 As I got to know her my affection grew deeper.
 That year, Christmas was spent with Janel and her Mom and Dad at Don and Debs.
 It was weird and wonderful!
 A week- long date- with Mom and Dad from both sides there-a very awkward week at that!
 But after that week I was hooked.
 Once a month I traveled to Arkansas to see Janel and stayed at her parents.
 I finally proposed to her and she said yes!
 I choose to attend Ozark Christian College in Joplin, MO as it was only 1.5 hours away from my Janel.
 We were married in December 2003.

 Since that day in 2003 life has been a roller coaster ride, exciting, fun and even scary at times.
 Our marriage has grown and we have grown in the Lord.
 I earned a Masters degree in Counseling (2012), and became a Licensed Professional Counselor.
 My resume includes working in Treatment Centers, Ministering in Jails, launching several Homeless Ministries, planting one Celebrate Recovery group and leading another in Missouri while in undergrad.
-I am now, only by the Grace of God, the Founder and Director of His Hands Outreach.
+I am now, only by the Grace of God, the Founder and Director of His Hands Outreach since 2013.